MicrosoftDocs/winrt-related/winrt-related-src/midl-3/advanced.md

 For more info about **composable** classes, see [XAML controls; bind to a C++/WinRT property](/windows/uwp/cpp-and-winrt-apis/binding-property).

 You can specify `unsealed runtimeclass` to create a composable class.
-Furthermore, you can specify `unsealed runtimeclass unsealed` to indicate whether the class uses COM aggregation, or regular activation.
-This is significant for base classes with public constructors.

 ## Interpreting error messages